ironheart901/vue2-dynamic-theme/README.md

 Any of the color values can be accessed programmatically via the `this.$themePalette` instance object.

-Following the above example with a primary and secondary color the following colors could be accessed: `this.$themePalette.primary.base`, `this.$themePalette.primary.light`, `this.$themePalette.primary.dark`, `this.$themePalette.secondary.base`, `this.$themePalette.secondary.light`, and `this.$themePalette.secondary.dark`,
+Following the above example with a primary and secondary color the following colors could be accessed: `this.$themePalette.primary.base`, `this.$themePalette.primary.light`, `this.$themePalette.primary.dark`, `this.$themePalette.secondary.base`, `this.$themePalette.secondary.light`, and `this.$themePalette.secondary.dark`

-* Note - the base color variant is accessed with the `.base` identifier when programmatically accessing the theme palette.
+* Note - the base color variant is accessed with the `.base` property when programmatically accessing the theme palette.

 ## Theme Configuration